edgio-docs/edgio-docs/guides/security.md

 })
 ```

+If you want the route to match both `http` and `https` protocols you can match on `protocol: /^https?$/`.
 If no route is matched on `http` protocol then the XDN will fallback on its default behavior of automatically redirecting the request to `https`.

 Additionally: